chesshacker/chesshacker.github.io/experience/quetzal.md

 <p class="lead" markdown="1">After completing my bachelor's degree in Mechanical
 Engineering, I began working for Quetzal Consulting as programmer, enjoying the peak of the dot-com boom.
-This was a great time!</p>
+This was an exciting time!</p>

 I worked on many projects, and I loved to help customers find new ways of solving their business problems.
 I started as a FileMaker developer, but I